NHQ/infinite-christmas/notes.md

 * is a tracker?
 * interface for picking nodes by stats and metadata, with a downloadable module configuration
 * bespoke svg map picker now, peermaps later?

+#### makes money how?

-* charges nodes to list; bundles optimized, balanced, reliable nodes
+* charges nodes to list
+* bundles optimized, balanced, reliable nodes for referral
+* operates the most expensive swarm

 ## provider nodes

-* can set own prices, and publicize some small amount of advertisement in metadata
+* can set own prices, and publicize some small amount of advertisement in metadata for open marketses.
 * easily addressable
+* payment rec't verification
-* can form peer node mafias, similar to a mining pool
+* can form peer node swarms, similar to a mining pool
-* possible built-in referal payment system for open affiliations and automatic incentive for infinte blob increase
+* possible built-in referal payment system for open affiliations and automatic incentive for infinte blob increase[1]()
 * is a tracker?
 This would increase public torrent trackers by a lot.

+1 the module gets a list of addresses it must pay and how much, and so do they, so there...

 ## user module

-* preconfigures methods
+* preconfigured helper methods
+* A galore of DIY storage parameters
 * can set password, what about key encryption?
+* can set domain specific access?
-* can be used independently, in own subnets, etc
+* usable independently, in own subnets, anonymously?, etc

 ## payment

-* direct payments from users to node operators and node headquarters: where all the lil nodes do the real work behind santa segfault as a service's INFINITE.CHRISTMAS
+* direct payments from users to node operators, and to node headquarters: where all the lil' nodes do the real work behind Santa Segfault-as-a-Service's INFINITE.CHRISTMAS